bozy15/ms2-whacka-mole/README.md

 - Mole sprite sheet is open source content retrieved from [lepunk]https://github.com/lepunk/react-native-videos/blob/whack-a-mole/WhackAMole/assets/img/sprites.png and is free to use.

-- Background image was sourced from [FreePik](https://www.freepik.com/vectors/tree ) the tree vector was created by brgfx
+- Background image was sourced from [lepunk](https://github.com/lepunk/react-native-videos/blob/whack-a-mole/WhackAMole/assets/img/background.png) and is free to use.

 #### Audio